 TSFs are uniquely engineered structures, with embankments often constructed from the tailings material itself.
 The process to design and build TSFs is a robust one that considers various factors and requires engagement with numerous stakeholders, partners, independent reviewers, and regulatory agencies.
 Factors include site conditions such as geology, topography, climate, hydrology, hydrogeology, seismicity, and the material being used for construction – in addition to social, community, and environmental factors.
 These factors are evaluated to determine the most appropriate site before undergoing a rigorous permitting process.
 There is no “one size fits all” design approach.

-Our goal is to safely contain the tailings under any and all circumstances and throughout a TSF’s entire lifecycle; we take this responsibility seriously and strive to ensure all our TSFs meet or exceed governing standards.
-Freeport has a demonstrated track record of developing and constructing resilient TSFs, considering site-specific conditions to help ensure the safety and longevity of each facility.
+Our goal is to safely contain the tailings under any and all circumstances and throughout a TSF’s entire lifecycle; we take this responsibility seriously and strive to meet or exceed governing standards for all our TSFs.
+Freeport has a demonstrated track record of developing and constructing resilient TSFs, considering site-specific conditions to help maintain the safety and longevity of each facility.

 There are three types of embankments – upstream, centerline, and downstream.
 FCX owns and operates TSFs with all three embankment types, though the majority have upstream embankments.